dkaip/dkaip.github.io/docs/my-thoughts/on-vulkan/on-vulkan.md

 ## Let's Dive In

-It might help you, in the short term, to think of Vulkan&reg; as an abstraction of a type of 3D rendering hardware.
+It might help you, in the short term, to think of Vulkan&reg; as an abstraction of modern GPU hardware.
+Keep in mind though, in using Vulkan&reg; to access this GPU hardware compute functionality will also be available in addition to the graphics functionality.
 In short, you create an application that uses this abstraction and then it should run on any hardware that is supported by Vulkan&reg;.
 As I mentioned before, it would be nice if it were really that easy.
 In simple applications it actually can be that simple.